JUkhan/zaitun-starter-kit-typescript/README.md

 ## Adding side effects to the dispatched actions

-First of all you have to install `npm install --save zaitun-effect` and set the bootstrap configuration:
+First of all you have to install `npm install --save zaitun-effect` `npm install --save rxjs` and set the bootstrap configuration:
 ```javascript
 import {EffectManager} from 'zaitun-effect';